-This pump is among the versatile and effective models in the market, and it’s quite popular among users.
+This electric pump is among the versatile and effective models in the market, and it’s quite popular among users.
 That’s expected, as it’s quite responsive to mother’s nursing needs.
 It’s also hygienic, portable, and comes at a nice price.

 - 3 pumping modes

 - Easy to use

 - Lightweight and portable

 - Direct pumping into enclosed baby bottles

 - Expression set is dishwasher safe

 - Moms need to lean-in a bit for best results

 - It might leak if not used in a certain position